vegardgons/big-head-kickerz/README.md

 ## Running
-You can run the project from Eclipse, or with Maven using `mvn exec:java`.
+You can run the project with Maven using `mvn exec:java`.
 Change the main class by modifying the `main.class` setting in `pom.xml`:

 ```
 		<main.class>inf112.skeleton.app.Main</main.class>
 ```

+Running the program should open a window with the text “Hello, world!” and an alligator in the lower left corner.
+Clicking inside the window should play a *blipp* sound.
+Exit by pressing *Escape* or closing the window.

 ## Jar Files